A couple of weeks ago, I went to Carnegie Hall with a friend to hear

 And then last week, I went with art friends and fellow bloggers Julia

-of this blog and Danielle of A Love of Drawing, to hear a group called So
+A Love of Drawing, to hear a group called

-, who were amazing!
-My favorite was the Reich piece, but they were all fascinating.
+Reich piece, but they were all fascinating.
 The piece by Steven Mackey involved egg timers and wind-up toys.
 Amazing!
 Needless to say, it was fun to hear, and it was fun to draw too!
 The first drawing has a bit of the projections that were happening behind the percussionists.

 The second involved a giant drum and a microphone.
 I can't explain exactly what was happening, but the program tells me it has to do with the drum being "caressed" and the sound being fed into a computer where it is released.
 It didn't sound like a drum at all, it sounded like, well, waves of sound.
 So difficult to describe music with words, I'm much more comfortable with drawing it!